nickcox/cd-extras/readme.md

 When the `MenuCompletion` option is set to `$true` and more than one completion is available, the completions offered are the indexes of each corresponding directory;
 the name is displayed in the menu below. _cd-extras_ will attempt to detect `PSReadLine` options in order to set this option appropriately at start-up.
-For example:

 ```sh
 [C:\Windows\System32\drivers\etc]> up ⇥